wylieglover/SnakeAI-With-TailEscape/README.md

 git clone https://github.com/wylieglover/SnakeAI-with-AStar.git
 ```

-Navigate into the repository's folder and run to download the necessary components:
+Navigate into the repository's folder and run this command to download the necessary components:
 ```sh
 pip install -r requirements.txt
 ```